1.2.7.40 Student Financial Supplement Scheme (SFSS) - description

 The SFSS

-For existing loans, a person's loan repayment arrangements will continue unchanged.
 Students were able to make voluntary repayments to the CBA during the first 5 years of their loan contract.
-The Commonwealth Government bought back the loans and collects repayments through the taxation system.
-Loan recipients do not have to repay their loan until their income is above the specified level.
+After the first 5 years of each loan, the Commonwealth Government bought back the loans from CBA.
+Following the transfer of the loan to the Commonwealth Government, repayments were collected through the taxation system by the ATO.
+Loan recipients do not have to repay their loan until their income is above the specified repayment threshold.
+Repayments commence once any HELP and VET Student Loan (VSL) debts have been repaid.

 The following SFSS guideline references remain for historical purposes.